LWHanson/autofilter/README.md

 # autofilter
 Automatic editing program for aviation photography

-#### Place the executable or script into a directory that also contains a source and destination folder.
-Do not place the executable into the source or destination folder directly, as it will not work if you do.
+#### Place the script and XML file into a directory that also contains a source and destination folder.
+Do not place the script or XML file into the source or destination folder directly, as it will not work if you do.

 #### On execution, the script asks for three things: